hyphanet/website/content/pages/download.md

     java -jar new_installer_offline.jar -console;

-There is also a [Java Web Start installer](url_jnlp_installer) which used to be more convenient but might not work on your distribution.

-**Note**: Many GNU/Linux distributions no longer ship with Java Web Start enabled.
-We would like to make distribution packages for easier installation, and have an in-development (and not maintained) [Debian package]( https://github.com/freenet/debian), but haven't gotten it stable or made official ones for other distributions.
-If you are a developer and would like to join us and help it would be much appreciated!
+**Note**: We would love to have packages for most distributions.
+There is a [package for Gentoo](https://packages.gentoo.org/packages/net-p2p/freenet), and a preliminary but un-maintained [Debian package](https://github.com/freenet/debian).

+If you would like to help, it would be much appreciated!

 ## Release Mirror